ssbc/ssb-validate/README.md

 verifying all signatures in javascript had added a lot of overhead.
 (although now this is not such a problem because of crypto in fast-enough webassembly)

-The following methods queues some number of messages and then validates a the last signature.
+The following methods queues some number of messages and then validates the last signature.
 It is possible that a specially constructed messages with some invalid signatures, followed by messages with valid signatures could get accepted, but the writer doesn't have any way to know _which_ messages will be accepted, and a 3rd party could not insert invalid messages